grygy/review-checklist/README.md

 1. Use functional components.
 Classes and constructors are obsolete.
 2. Use at least ES6 syntax with hooks (useState, useEffect, useRef, etc.)
 3. Use arrow functions for callbacks with async/await.
-4. Check incoming data with from server with `zod` or other library.
+4. Check incoming data from server with `zod` or another library.
 (It's good to use GraphQL)
 5. Use `useMemo` and `useCallback` for memoization.
-6. Handle errors with `try/catch/finally` blocks.
-Especially from Backend.
+6. Handle errors with `try/catch/finally` blocks, especially from Backend.

 ## Resources